RuokaiYin/SATA_Sim/README.md

 ## TODO:
 The current code is a preliminary version.
 The current codes can support the estimation of forward computation energy.

-The estimation of backward and weight update computation will be added.
+The estimation of backward and weight update computation will be added. :white_check_mark:

-The estimation of memory acess energy of forward, backward, and weight update stages will be added.
+The estimation of memory acess energy of forward, backward, and weight update stages will be added. :white_check_mark:

-The instructions of using the codes will be added.
+The instructions of using the codes will be added. :white_check_mark:

+Supporting the configurable bitwidth for internal datapaths.

+Supporting the other dataflow mappings other than the one used in SATA.

+Supporting the estimation mode that considers the leak energy.